gephi/gephi-plugins/README.md

 This section is a step-by-step guide to migrate 0.8 plugins.
 Before going through the code and configuration, let's summerize the key differences between the two environements.

+- The 0.8 base is built using Ant, whereas the 0.9 uses Maven.
+These two are significantly different.
+If you aren't familiar with Maven, you can start with [Maven in 5 Minutes]( https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).
+Maven configurations are defined in the `pom.xml` files.
+- The 0.8 base finds the Gephi modules into the `platform` folder checked in the repository, whereas the 0.9 base downloads everything from the central Maven repository, where all Gephi modules are available.

 `TODO`

 ## Get started